 Knowing that you have other options can also protect you from getting caught in a “committed” relationship that is not worth committing to.

 But while keeping your romantic options open get you lots of attention, at least enough attention to stop you from acting needy, clingy and desperate, keeping your options open has its own cost.

-Just like a double major requires the student to divide his or her time and effort and take classes on both fields, keeping your romantic options open require that you invest extra time and effort to keep all options available.
+Keeping your romantic options open require that you invest extra time and effort to keep all options available.

 Some people find themselves so stressed out trying to juggle relationships, and to make matters worse, they are not doing a good job at either relationship.
 Others end up feeling like a ‘player’ — the very thing they hate about people who treat others like disposables.